AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 });
 ```

-The initial example will then result in following output:
+The initial example results in the following output:

 ```xml
 <p>